Indexed Finance (NDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Indexed Finance Historical Price

-According to the latest data gathered on Indexed Finance live price page, the current price of Indexed Finance is 0.00402833USD.
-The circulating supply of Indexed Finance(NDX) is 3.45M NDX , giving it a market capitalization of $13.87K.
+According to the latest data gathered on Indexed Finance live price page, the current price of Indexed Finance is 0.00407598USD.
+The circulating supply of Indexed Finance(NDX) is 3.45M NDX , giving it a market capitalization of $14.05K.

 The Indexed Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.